Insights on the peak in the speed of sound of ultradense matter: Results and Discussion

 The contribution of the condensate to the susceptibility can be calculated by replacing the second solution in Eq.~\eqref{eq:solgapeq} into the second derivative of the effective potential:

 Right above the critical chemical potential, $\chi_2$ peaks, causing a dip in the speed of sound.
-Then, as the condensate rotates towards the charged direction, the first term in Eq.~\eqref{eq:chi2cond} dominates and $\chi_2$ decreases, restoring the speed of sound to its previous value.
+Then, as the condensate rotates toward the baryon-number-charged direction, the first term in Eq.~\eqref{eq:chi2cond} dominates and $\chi_2$ decreases, restoring the speed of sound to its previous value.
 Finally, after the dibaryon condensate saturates, the second term in Eq.~\eqref{eq:chi2cond} dominates, leading to a flat (or minimum) susceptibility and a peak in the speed of sound.
-At even higher values of $\mu$, the fermionic contribution dominates and the speed of sound decreases towards the conformal limit from above.
+At even higher values of $\mu$, the fermionic contribution dominates and the speed of sound decreases toward the conformal limit from above.